Court dress: Canada

 In Canada, court dress is identical to that previously (pre-2008) in use in England, except that wigs are not worn.
 Wigs were worn in early courts but phased out beginning in the mid-19th century with last holdouts British Columbia (1905) and Newfoundland and Labrador (upon joining Canada in 1949)).
 Bar jackets are worn under the gown, though KCs and judges have more elaborate cuffs than other lawyers.
 Barristers are required to gown for the Courts of Appeal and Superior-level courts of the provinces and territories, unless appearing on applications in chambers, on some family court matters, in Small Claims Court or before Masters.

 The Federal Court and the Tax Court of Canada at the general procedure level require barristers to gown.
 As well, gowns are required at the Federal Court of Appeal and the Supreme Court of Canada.
 The donning of business attire is acceptable by barristers appearing in chambers and in inferior (puisne) provincial and territorial courts; court dress is also permitted, though rarely worn, with the exception of Quebec where gowns are standard practice in the Court of Quebec.
-Judges of the Supreme Court of Canada wear scarlet robes with white fur trim on ceremonial occasions together with black tricorne hats; however, they wear black gowns with white neck band tabs when hearing cases.
+Until October 2025, justices of the Supreme Court of Canada wore scarlet robes with white fur trim on ceremonial occasions together with black tricorne hats; however, they wear black gowns with white neck band tabs when hearing cases.
 Judges of all other federal and provincial courts wear black gowns, sometimes adorned with various sashes and crests which depend on the level of court and the province in which the case is heard.
+Beginning with its October 2025 opening ceremony, justices wore new ceremonial robes for the justices that are "simpler black robes with red piping along the sides".
 All Canadian judges also wear black court waistcoats with white collar and tabs.